Geoff Chappell, Software Analyst

-In a recent development, a header file named NTOSP.H in the Windows Driver Kit (WDK) for Windows 10 supplies C-language definitions of the KPRCB for the i386, amd64 and ARM processors (and also provides an inline function, named KeGetCurrentPrcb, that does the segment-based lookup described above).
+In a recent development, a header file named NTOSP.H in the Enterprise edition of the Windows Driver Kit (WDK) for the 1511 release of Windows 10 supplies C-language definitions of the KPRCB for the i386, amd64 and ARM processors (and also provides an inline function, named KeGetCurrentPrcb, that does the segment-based lookup described above).
 This appears to be Microsoft’s first formal disclosure of the structure’s layout for these processors.
 It is, of course, just of the architecturally defined section.
 Even for this, its value is lessened by having no conditional compilation blocks for accommodating earlier versions—and, worse, by a comment that states the section “will not change from version to version of NT” despite giving a layout that is immediately applicable only to programming that targets Windows 10 specifically.
 Since the same comment about not changing is in the NTDDK.H from the Windows NT 3.51 DDK, it is plausibly just an age-old statement of intention that never was honoured but also has never got cleaned up.

 Being shared between the kernel and HAL, the “architecturally defined section” of the KPRCB, and even in some ways the whole structure, is more stable than it might be if internal to one module.
 Yet it plainly has been intended all along as the highly variable portion of what the kernel and HAL from the same build of Windows share about each processor.
 Some of the variability can be sensed just from the changing size: